What is hantavirus?

 - Diagnosis and testing — why recognition is hard early, testing in broad strokes, see a clinician.

-- Seasonal buildings and RVs — opening a closed cabin or stored camper without creating dust from rodent waste.
+- Seasonal cabins, storage, and RVs — opening a closed cabin or stored camper without creating dust from rodent waste.

 - Cruise ship outbreak: what U.S. readers should know — a calm interpretation page for headline-driven search spikes.